What’s so important about music and movement activities in early years?

 Music, movement and dance are interleaved, each impinging on the other.
 What we are talking about here are most of the performing arts.
 Movement and dance are often ways of being musical.
 Acting, moving and dancing are in fact ways of thinking, in other words – forms of intelligence – that might have nothing to do with words.
 Children, especially pre-verbal children, actually “think” kinaesthetically.
 They also communicate that way, as we see in a greeting foot-wave or a head-turn from a six-month-old child.
 Howard Gardner, the well-known educational psychologist with a respected research and publishing reputation started out saying there are at least seven intelligences and he later made it nine.
 (Note: Bodily–kinaesthetic intelligence or ‘body smart’ – those with the ability to control their body movements and to handle objects skilfully, such as dancers and surgeons.)

-You can read Howard Gardner’s Theory of Multiple Intelligence for yourself.
+You can read about it here Howard Gardner’s Theory of Multiple Intelligence

 I think that the answer is a strong yes.
 It is an essential part of “culture”.
 Drama, movement and dance are ways of communicating and ways of expressing.
 They are learned within a culture and their function is to give identity to that individual and that culture.